RecipeMD/RecipeMD/specification.md

 - a title
 - *optional*: a short description
-- *optional*: 1..n tags
+- 0..n tags
-- *optional*: 1..n yields
+- 0..n yields
+- ingredients:
+  - ungrouped ingredients as 0..n ingredients
-- the ingredients as 1..n ingredient groups
+  - grouped ingredients as 0..n ingredient groups
 - *optional*: instructions

 A recipe is represented in markdown as follows:

 1. Title as a first level heading
 2. Short description as zero or more paragraphs
-3. Yield and Tags (arbitrary order):
+3. Yield and Tags (arbitrary order, both optional):
     - Tags as a single paragraph which is completely in italics.
 Tags are a comma separated list of strings.
     - Yields as a single paragraph which is completely in bold.
 Yields are a comma separated list of amounts.
 Note the rules about commas in amounts.
 5. a horizontal line
-6. the ingredients, consisting of
+6. the ingredients
-    1. *optional*: headings to group ingredients
-    2. lists, where each list item is an ingredient
 7. a horizontal line -- this may be omitted if there are no instructions
 8. *optional*: the instructions, everything following the second line